osrf/gazebo_tutorials/parameter_interface_tutorial/tutorial.md

-# Tutorial: Getting and Setting Parameters in Ignition Gazebo
+# Getting started with the Parameter interface in Ignition Gazebo

 ## Introduction

-The addition of a parameter declaration and manipulation interface to Ignition Gazebo enables more dynamic and configurable simulations.
-This tutorial explores the motivations behind these changes, outlines the setup process, and demonstrates why this functionality is helpful for advanced simulation applications.
+The parameter declaration and manipulation interface to Ignition Gazebo enables more dynamic and configurable simulations.
+This tutorial explores the motivations behind this feature, outlines the setup process, showcases an example, and demonstrates why this functionality is helpful for simulation applications.

 ### Motivations